MultiSafepay/docs/content/integrations/hosted/lightspeed_app/faq/how-to-login.md

 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 ---

 In early 2021, we have changed the login method for the MultiSafepay Payment app for Lightspeed eCom.
 The old login method was password-based, while the new method uses the single sign-on provided by Lightspeed.
-This means you can directly log-in via the Lightspeed eCom store to our settings page of the app.
+This means you can directly log in via the Lightspeed eCom store to our settings page of the app.

 To login using the new method you have to use our app store page.
 Log in to the /admin section of your Lightspeed store.